 - Meetings are open to all parents, but only DPAC reps can vote – one vote per PAC.

-- Regular attendees at our meetings are: Superintendent of Schools, the School Board Trustee liaison to DPAC, and representatives from the Prince George District Teachers’ Association (PGDTA), CUPE, District Student Advisory Council (DSAC), and Prince George Principals and Vice Principals Association (principals).
+- Regular attendees at our meetings are: Senior Administration (including Superintendent and Assistant Superintendents of Schools), the School Board Trustee liaison to DPAC, and representatives from the Prince George District Teachers’ Association (PGDTA), CUPE, District Student Advisory Council (DSAC), and Prince George Principals and Vice Principals Association (principals).

 - A meeting information package, consisting of the agenda, last month’s minutes and any reports are added to the website prior to a meeting.